waffleSheep/heisenberg/docs/applications/app3.md

-# Determining the size of the hydrogen atom in ground state
+# Determining the size of the hydrogen atom in the ground state

 The total energy of the system is: